Stencyl/stencylpedia/chapter-9/scaling.md

 ## Two Key Principles

 #### Design the game at 1x (Standard) resolution.
-Regardless of what the game is targeted towards, you'll be designing your game at a standard (1x) resolution. **This means that, if your game was designed to be a 480 x 320 game (to fit the original iPhone), the game size is 480 x 320.
-The scaling happens automatically at runtime depending on the device used to play the game.**
+Regardless of what the game is targeted towards, you'll be designing your game at a standard (1x) resolution. **This means that, if your game was designed to be a 480 x 320 game (to fit the original iPhone), the game size is 480 x 320.** The scaling happens automatically at runtime depending on the device used to play the game, so for example, it would run at 1x scale on the original iPhone, at 2x scale on an iPhone 4 and at 4x scale on an iPad Air.

 ![](http://static.stencyl.com/help/images/app-scaling-2.png)